Sony just handed brands an easy way to go viral.

 The backlash centered more on ownership.

-Critics, including commentator Trevor Noah, pointed out that digital libraries can vanish without warning.
+Critics, including comedian and host Trevor Noah, pointed out that digital libraries can vanish without warning.

 This references Sony's recent removal of hundreds of films from PlayStation Store accounts over licensing issues.

-Fans also flagged the loss of second-hand sales, game swapping and lending, practices that disappear once everything lives behind an account login.
+Fans also flagged the loss of player practices like second-hand sales, game swapping, and lending.

 Real-time hijacking has become a common move for social teams looking to insert themselves into whatever topic is trending.

-Not so long ago, the McDonald's CEO introduced the Big Arch burger with his own taste test
+Not so long ago, McDonald's CEO introduced the Big Arch burger with his own taste test.

-Just like PlayStation, McDonald's attracted brands that would then jump on the trend and create their own parody versions of the taste test.
+Just like PlayStation, McDonald's attracted brands that jumped on the trend and created their own parody versions of the taste test.

 Watch out for consumer frustration, not just trending topics.